 Section 36 Loop Trail is a 4 mile lightly trafficked loop trail located near Corvallis, Oregon that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, trail running, and birding and is accessible year-round.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Moderate hike through the woods type hike through six of pine, fir and maple trees, as well as Crone Miller lake.
 Peavy Arboretum is an arboretum operated by Oregon State University and located on Arboretum Road, Corvallis, Oregon.
 The arboretum was dedicated by the university in 1926, operated as a Civilian Conservation Corps (CCC) camp from 1933-1942, and reverted to College of Forestry management in 1964.
 While the CCC was active, they planted trees, expanded the nursery, constructed Cronemiller Lake, and built roads, trails, and firebreaks.
 This hike takes you through the old growth forests, and forestry sections of the Arboretum.
 Pass by an old dynamite cap house, as well as Crone Miller Lake where the Oregon State logging club holds competitions.